 What homework can we expect our child to get?

-Year 5 – Ms Booth (Class Cottrell-Boyce), Mrs Penfold (Class Welford) & Mr Horrocks (Class Williamson)
+Year 5 – Ms Booth (Class Pankhurst), Miss Childs (Class Chanel) & Miss Whitworth (Class Earhart)

-Year 6 – Miss Whitworth (Class Angus), Ms Birrell (Class Carroll) & Miss Hooson (Class Bunzl)
+Year 6 – Miss Millar (Class Berners-Lee), Ms Birrell (Class Tubman) & Miss Hooson (Class Pasteur)

 Please use your child’s planner to communicate with your child’s class teacher.
 Planners are in the classroom with your child every day and the most effective way to pass messages to the teacher and receive a response.
 Teachers are usually available on the playground at the end of the school day.